testcontainers/testcontainers-go/docs/index.md

-# Testcontainers-Go
+# Testcontainers-go

 ![Testcontainers logo](./logo.png)

 ## About

-Testcontainers-Go is a Go package that makes it simple to create and clean up container-based dependencies for automated integration/smoke tests.
+Testcontainers-go is a Go package that makes it simple to create and clean up container-based dependencies for automated integration/smoke tests.
 The clean, easy-to-use API enables developers to programmatically define containers that should be run as part of a test and clean up those resources when the test is done.